Notes on going cycling in Florida

 It is also possible to keep costs down by renting a unit on the mainland.
 This means you could be in an urban area a mile or two from the beach, and this may clash with your idea of a resort inspired Florida vacation.
 If you do consider such a property, use street view on Google maps to check out the neighborhood, and to make sure you will not be surrounded by multilane roads which will hamper your ability to walk or cycle anywhere.

 A few last points to help orientate yourself if you do decide to rent on Siesta Key.
 There are a couple of public access points to the beach where Stickney Point Rd meets Midnight Pass Rd.
 There is also a small cluster of restaurants, bars, and stores in this area.
 There are a good number of public access points to the beach near the Siesta Village towards the north end of the island (along Beach Road).
-Siesta Key’s small downtown is also located on the northern part of the island, on Ocean Boulevard.
+Siesta Key’s small downtown (the Village area) is also located on the northern part of the island, on Ocean Boulevard.

-If you do consider a property in Siesta Key on the east side of Midnight Pass Road (the main road that runs down the island), be sure to ask about private access to the beach, because in some areas you may have to walk a good distance to get to a public access point.
+If you do consider a property in Siesta Key on the east side of Midnight Pass Road (the main road that runs down the middle of the island), be sure to ask about private access to the beach, because in some areas you may have to walk a good distance to get to a public access point.
 This is not an issue when renting on the west side of Midnight Pass Rd.
 Also note that the part of Siesta Key south of Stickney Point Road tends to be a little more isolated.
 There’s nothing wrong with it, but you’ll have to pedal an extra distance to get to many of the island’s restaurants and pubs, Siesta’s main beach, or to bridges that lead to the mainland.

 Renting a bicycle